OPEN

 Why is Opendoor stock going up?

 Opendoor shares rallied approximately 26% over eight trading sessions with no new SEC filings or earnings releases to explain the move.
-As detailed above, the surge appears momentum-driven, coinciding with a similar spike in iBuying peer Offerpad, rather than tied to any fundamental catalyst.
+The surge appears momentum-driven, coinciding with a similar spike in iBuying peer Offerpad, rather than tied to any company-specific catalyst.

 Is Opendoor stock overvalued?